A Lagrangian Perspective on the Growth of Midlatitude Storms: The Lagrangian response to the full atmospheric mean state

-First, the distribution of cyclones and anticyclones in the shear rates space ($\widehat{\text{CP}}_{x}$, $\widehat{\text{CP}}_{y}$, $\widehat{\text{CK}}_{x}$, $\widehat{\text{CK}}_{y}$) is analyzed.
-The shear rates of systems have a low correlation between them (in absolute value, lower than 0.08 for cyclones and lower than 0.25 for anticyclones, Tab.~S3 and Tab.~S4, respectively).
-Therefore, the coefficients can be treated, approximately, as independent variables.
-For cyclones, the distribution is centered around (0, 1.1, -0.1, 0.1) (Fig.~\ref{fig:2dist}a,d).
-For anticyclones, the distribution is centered around (0, 1.1, -0.1, 0.6) (Fig.~\ref{fig:2dist_acyc}a,d), and therefore the main difference between cyclones and anticyclones is that anticyclones tend to be strongly in positive $\widehat{\text{CK}}_{y}$.
-The $\widehat{\text{CK}}_{y}$ variability is dominated by the meridional shear of zonal wind, where positive values of $\widehat{\text{CK}}_{y}$ are associated with the equatorward side of the jet and vise versa.
-Therefore, the common positive values found for anticyclones fit the clustering analysis results (Sec.~\ref{subsec:Correlations}).
+First, the distribution of cyclones and anticyclones in the shear rate space ($\widehat{\text{CP}}_{x}$, $\widehat{\text{CP}}_{y}$, $\widehat{\text{CK}}_{x}$, $\widehat{\text{CK}}_{y}$) is analyzed.
+The shear rate coefficients generally exhibit low correlation (Tab.~S3 and Tab.~S4) and are therefore treated as independent variables.
+Storms typically experience positive values of $\widehat{\text{CP}}_{y}$, indicating easterly jets, which are characteristic of storm development regions \citep[e.g.,][]{Chang2002}.
+The other coefficients are centered around zero, with both positive and negative values observed.
+The key distributional difference between cyclones and anticyclones is that anticyclones experience higher values of $\widehat{\text{CK}}_{y}$, meaning they are more frequently located on the anticyclonic (equatorward) side of the jet.
+This aligns with previous findings showing that anticyclone track density is more equatorward \citep{hoskins2002,hoskins2005}.